sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

  I find in Mr. Stapleton's book that according to Al-Masudi, the ancient Sabians had some connection with India.
 They went on pilgrimage to a temple of Saturn in Brahmanabad, the then capital of the Sind province.
 It was situated in an old channel of the Indus (left bank) about 40 miles N. E. of the modern Hyderabad, and therefore only about 100 miles to the south of Mohenjo-dero, where many relics of prehistoric civilization have recently been discovered.
 Mr. Stapleton appears to be of opinion that the city, of Brahmanabad (literally, a settlement of the Brahmanas) which contained a temple of Saturn to which the Sabians used to go on pilgrimage was an ontpost of Mesopotamian civilization.
 This is a conclusion which I do not think is warranted by Al-Masudi's statement that "the Sabians had some connection with India and that they went on pilgrimage to a temple of Saturn in Brahmanabad or Al-Mansura".
 We are inclined to draw from the above statement a conclusion which is quite the reverse of what Mr. Stapleton has arrived at.
 It appears to me that the ancient Sabians or Chaldrians were originally an offshoot of the Indian race and that they could not cut off their connection with India for several centuries after they had settled in Mesopotamia.
 They used to go on pilgrimage to the land on which they were dependent for their origin and culure; otherwise they would not have taken the trouble of going on pilgrimage to a temple of Saturn in India, while they had their own temples in Mesopotamia itself.
 As a matter of fact, worship of planets and erection of temples for the purpose of such worship were prevalent through ont India oven from the commencement of Indian civilization.
 There are many such temples even to this day in India, Calcutta has got at least one temple of Saturn where the image of the planet is worshiped by hundreds of votaries.
 It is on the Nimtalaghat Street.
 The earliest temple of Saturn existent to this day is the famous temple of "Konarak" in Orrisa.
 It is now in ruins and has long been abandoned.
 The name "Konarak" has been a puzzle to the general public.
 It has been explained in many ways.
 None of these explanations is satisfactory.
 The real meaning of the word "Kana- rak Mandir" is the temple of the planets Saturn and Sun.
 The word is a compound one and consists of two words, viz., Kona (Saturn) and Arka (Sun).
 The word "Kona" has two different meanings, viz., (1) an angle, and (2) Saturn.
-The second meaning is not familiar to us, but it is to be found in the [Puranas](# "कोणोन्तः पिङ्गलोबभूः कृष्णो रौद्रोऽन्तको यमः । शौरिः गर्नवरो मन्दः पिप्पलादन संस्तुतः ॥ "), Whatever that may be, the temple of "Konarka" was a temple dedicated to the two planets viz., Saturn and Sun.
+The second meaning is not familiar to us, but it is to be found in the Puranas[^5], Whatever that may be, the temple of "Konarka" was a temple dedicated to the two planets viz., Saturn and Sun.
 According to the Puranas, it was built by Shamba, son of Sree Krishna, with a view to worship the planets in the hope that the action might lead to his being cured of leprosy from which he had been suffering.
 Shamba was born about 5000 years ago, i. e., a few years after the commence- ment of the Kali era which began to be counted 5028 years ago.

+[^5]: "कोणोन्तः पिङ्गलोबभूः कृष्णो रौद्रोऽन्तको यमः । शौरिः गर्नवरो मन्दः पिप्पलादन संस्तुतः ॥ "

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_